mamantoha/mongo-sinatra-admin/README.md

 git clone git@github.com:mamantoha/mongo-sinatra-admin.git
 cd mongo-sinatra-admin/
 bundle install
-rackup
 ```

 ### To configure

 Copy or rename `config.json.example` into a new file.
+For development environment is `config_development.json`

 Fill in your MongoDB connection details, and any other options you want to change.